hyperledger/besu-docs/docs/HowTo/Interact/APIs/Authentication.md

 ## Username and Password Authentication

 Enable authentication from the command line.
-Supply the credentials file and send a request to the `/login` endpoint using the username and password to obtain the JWT token.
+Supply the credentials file and send a request to the `/login` endpoint using the username and password.
+The `/login` endpoint creates a JWT token that can be used to make permitted JSON RPC requests.

+The `/login` endpoint is disabled when using [public key authentication](#jwt-public-key-authentication).

 ### 1. Create the Credentials File